-The Medical Library Association (MLA) and Association of Academic Health Sciences Libraries (AAHSL) thank the Subcommittee for the opportunity to submit testimony supporting FY17 appropriations for the National Library of Medicine (NLM), an agency of the National Institutes of Health (NIH).
+I, Mary M. Langman, Director, Information Issues and Policy, Medical Library Association (MLA), submit this statement on behalf of MLA and the Association of Academic Health Sciences Libraries (AAHSL).
+We thank the Subcommittee for the opportunity to submit testimony supporting appropriations for the National Library of Medicine (NLM), an agency of the National Institutes of Health (NIH), and recommend \$395,110,000 for NLM in FY17.

 Working in partnership with the NIH and other Federal agencies, NLM is the key link in the chain that translates biomedical research into practice, making the results of research readily available to all who need it.
 As health sciences librarians who use NLM's programs and services every day, we can attest that these resources literally save lives making NLM an investment in good health.